IBM/audit-ci/README.md

 [![CodeQL](https://github.com/IBM/audit-ci/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/IBM/audit-ci/actions/workflows/codeql-analysis.yml)

-This module is intended to be consumed by your favourite continuous integration tool to halt execution if `npm audit`, `yarn audit` or `pnpm audit` finds vulnerabilities at or above the specified threshold while ignoring allowlisted advisories.
+This module is intended to be consumed by your favourite continuous integration tool to halt execution if `npm audit`, `yarn audit`, or `pnpm audit` finds vulnerabilities at or above the specified threshold while ignoring allowlisted advisories.

 > Note: Use our [codemod](#codemod) to update to [`audit-ci` v6.0.0](https://github.com/IBM/audit-ci/releases/tag/v6.0.0)